FerreroJeremy/Cross-Language-Dataset/README.md

 ### Description

-This dataset is a multilingual, multi-style and multi-granularity dataset for cross-language textual similarity detection.
+<b>This dataset is a multilingual, multi-style and multi-granularity dataset for cross-language textual similarity detection</b>.
 More precisely, the characteristics of this dataset are the following:
 * it is multilingual: French, English and Spanish;
 * it proposes cross-language alignment information at